tc39/proposal-private-fields/README.md

 #### Private References ####

-- When an at-name is used as a primary expression such as `@field`, it is equivalent to the member expression `this.@field`.
+- When an _AtName_ is used as a primary expression such as `@field`, it is equivalent to the member expression `this.@field`.
-- At-name member expressions return a private reference, whose property name component is a **PrivateMap** object.
+- _AtName_ member expressions return a private reference, whose property name component is a **PrivateMap** object.
 - When GetValue is called on a private reference _V_:
     - Let _privateMap_ be GetReferencedName(_V_)